yiisoft/yii2/docs/guide/helper-array.md

 ArrayHelper
 ===========

-Additionally to [rich set of PHP array functions](http://php.net/manual/en/book.array.php) Yii array helper provides extra static methods allowing you to deal with arrays more efficiently.
+Additionally to the [rich set of PHP array functions](http://php.net/manual/en/book.array.php), the Yii array helper provides extra static methods allowing you to deal with arrays more efficiently.